bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 This weapon fires arrows.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
 You can add [Strength](Strength) to damage up to a maximum of the size of the weapon.
 Readying an arrow and firing a bow in the same turn gives a -1 to the [Accuracy](Agility#Accuracy) test.

 #### Crossbow
 Your weapon fires bolts of metal.
-It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
-You don’t add your [Strength](Strength) to damage, but get an inherent +1 damage bonus, and double the normal size bonus.
+It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size #TODOMovement.
+You don’t add your [Strength](Strength) to damage, but add an additional size to [Damage Bonus](Weapons#Damage%20Bonus) (3x total).
 After firing a crossbow, it takes a combat turn to reload.

 #### Deadly Draw
 This weapon is penetrative for your first attack in any combat.